-I. Integrating proprietary ESG analysis:
+Integrating proprietary ESG analysis:

 The NB ESG Quotient ratings are generated for company holdings in the Portfolio.
-The NB ESG Quotient rating for companies is utilised to help to better identify risks and opportunities in the overall assessment.
+The third party or NB ESG Quotient rating for companies are utilised to help to better identify risks and opportunities in the overall assessment of a company, noting that the Portfolio will focus investment in companies that are exposed to global long-term themes.

-By integrating the investment team's proprietary ESG analysis (the NB ESG Quotient) into the overall company view, there is a direct link between their analysis of material ESG characteristics and portfolio construction activities across their strategy.
+By integrating the investment team's proprietary ESG analysis (the NB ESG Quotient) into the overall thematic and company view, there is a direct link between their analysis of material ESG characteristics and portfolio construction activities across their strategy.

-Pursuant to this, the Sub-Investment Manager will engage with companies with a poor NB ESG Quotient rating with the aim to seek improvement in the underlying environmental and social characteristics (which make up the NB ESG Quotient) over time.
+Pursuant to this, the Sub-Investment Manager will engage with companies with a poor third party or NB ESG Quotient rating with the aim to seek improvement in the underlying environmental and social characteristics (which make up the NB ESG Quotient) over time.